 Knights of the Future: First Diamond Earth Legion of Superheroes story, introducing the in-universe 31st-century timeline and an adventurous twist on the classic Legion origin story.
 What if Rokk Krinn, Imra Ardeen, and Garth Ranzz didn't meet in space saving R.J.
 Brande, but on Earth in the most mundane-turned-extraordinary circumstances?
 What if was a different assassination attempt at a public event in New Metropolis that drew them together?
 The journey is different but the destination is the same: R.J.
 Brande still waits for them at the end of the road, they are still three people of very different backgrounds whom the fates have seen fit to push together, and they are still the beginning of a majestic group of individuals united towards a common goal: championing justice like the knights of old.
 Status: Posted, completed.

 Chiaroscuro (title may change): The next Legion of Superheroes story, picking up almost immediately after Knights of the Future.
-Much like Origins, Chiaroscuro will span two to three years, and will describe how the Legion grew from the small original group to the team we all know and love.
+Chiaroscuro will span four years in-story, have multiple story arcs, and chronicle how the Legion grew from the small original group to the team we all know and love.
 Status: In preliminary stages.